DannyBen/TinySpeech/README.md

 # Tiny Speech

-Tiny Speech is a portable system tray utility for Windows that adds a global hotkey that speaks any selected text using the default (SAPI) Windows Text to Speech.
+Portable system tray utility for Windows that adds a global hotkey for speaking any selected text using the default (SAPI) Windows Text-to-Speech.

 ## Installation